Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this function will merge manual checked ones and TSSpredator predicted ones.
 Please assign the path of manual-checked TSS gff files.
-      --strain_length STRAIN_LENGTH [STRAIN_LENGTH ...], -le STRAIN_LENGTH [STRAIN_LENGTH ...]
+      --genome_lengths GENOME_LENGTHS [GENOME_LENGTHS ...], -le GENOME_LENGTHS [GENOME_LENGTHS ...]
-                            If --manual_files is assigned, Please specify the genome length of input strains.
+                            If --manual_files is assigned, Please specify the genome length of input genomes.
 If you want to compare whole genome, please type "all".
 The input format is
-                            $STRAINNAME:SLENGTH.
+                            $GENOME:SLENGTH.
 Multiple genomes can be accepted,
-                            please use space to separate them.
-For example, test.gff contain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+                            please use spaces to separate them.
+For example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
                             The value of this argument will be s1:100000 s2:all.
-                            Default setting will compute all strains in manual- detected TSS gff files with whole length of genome.
+                            Default setting will compute all genomes in manual- detected TSS gff files with whole length of genome.
       --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will be store in statistics folder.
 Default